kelvinnmuia/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 8.7-create_global_variable: creates a new global variable

 9.8-true_knowledge: prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE

+10.9-divide_and_rule: prints the result of POWER divided by DIVIDE, followed by a new line